 Crisp audio production, superior battery life, and comfort across long listening sessions.
-These three criteria are at the forefront of my mind as you shop for Bluetooth headphones, and I’m happy to say the Edifier STAX Spirit S3 exceeds my expectations on these fronts.
+These three criteria are at the forefront of your mind as you shop for Bluetooth headphones, and I’m happy to say the Edifier STAX Spirit S3 exceeds my expectations on these fronts.

 I hate to sound cliche, but I listen to various music styles – yes, including death metal – and the STAX Spirit S3 has done every single song justice.
 I’ve been using the S3s for two weeks and I’ve been so impressed by their tasteful blend of comfort and style while their wide sound stage and clean signal reproduction put you in a world of sonic imagination – no, seriously, these cans have the best audio reproduction of any headphones I’ve reviewed, despite the missing ANC.